Quantum-Coherent Regime of Programmable Dipolar Spin Ice: Data availability

-\begin{itemize} \item Funding\\ The Polish National Science Centre (NCN) Sonata Bis grant 2019/34/E/ST3/00405.
-Access to the D-Wave system was funded by the CSIRO Quantum Technologies Future Science Platform. \item Conflict of interest/Competing interests \\ The authors declare no competing interests. \item Ethics approval and consent to participate\\ Not applicable \item Consent for publication\\ Not applicable \item Data availability \\ The data used to generate the animations and Fig.~3 are included in the archive along with the code.
-Requests for raw, shot‑by‑shot data should be directed to K.G. (krzysztof.giergiel@gmail.com). \item Materials availability \\ Not applicable \item Code availability \\ The codes for this study are available at \href{https://doi.org/10.25919/vraf-2p08}{doi.org/10.25919/vraf-2p08}.
-The archive contains all code used to run the experiments via the D-Wave Ocean platform, as well as the scripts for data analysis and plotting, along with the necessary data. \item Author contribution\\ K.G. conceived the study, implemented the models, performed the experiments, and carried out the data analysis.
-K.G. also prepared the figures and videos.
-P.S. contributed to the conceptual development of the models and experiment design, provided physical interpretation of the results, and advised on alternative theoretical approaches.
-Both authors discussed the results, refined the analysis, and contributed to the final version of the manuscript and supplementary material. \end{itemize}
+The data used to generate the animations and Fig.~3 are included in the archive along with the code.
+Requests for raw, shot‑by‑shot data should be directed to K.G. (krzysztof.giergiel@gmail.com).
+The codes for this study are available at \href{https://doi.org/10.25919/vraf-2p08}{doi.org/10.25919/vraf-2p08}.
+The archive contains all code used to run the experiments via the D-Wave Ocean platform, as well as the scripts for data analysis and plotting, along with the necessary data.